Boevsson/microblog-task-api/README.md

 4. Run tests using php vendor/bin/phpunit

+5. Run the project using php -S localhost:8080

-5. You can see all the avalable routes in src/routes.php
+6. You can see all the avalable routes in src/routes.php

-6. You can login with:
+7. You can login with:
 {
     "email": "test@email.com",
     "password": "rocknroll"